Programme overview

 Programme structure

-The Mathematical Modelling programme is a cross-faculty collaboration between the Department of Mathematics in the Faculty of Science and the Department of Engineering Science in the Faculty of Engineering.
+The Mathematical Modelling programme is a cross-faculty collaboration between the Department of Mathematics in the Faculty of Science and the Department of Engineering Science in the Faculty of Engineering and Design.
 It is available with both 120- and 180-point pathways.
 The programme includes four core courses and elective courses in Engineering Science, Mathematics and Physics.

 Students will also complete a 45-point research project.